-With a large guitar amp you can get beautiful clean tones, as well as killer overdriven tones.
-And you can achieve both of these tones at volume.
+With a large guitar amp you can get beautiful clean tones, as well as killer overdriven tones, and you can achieve both of these tones at volume.

-The same is not true for small guitar amps.
 With a small guitar amp you can get great clean tones and beautiful overdriven tones, but only at lower volumes.
 You won’t be able to play with a clean tone at a higher volume.

 In other words, if you are playing a small guitar amp at volume and you step on an overdrive pedal, you will be adding more overdrive to an already overdriving amp.

-This is not necessarily a bad thing, depending on the type of tone you want to create.
+This is not necessarily a bad thing – depending on the type of tone you want to create.
 It is just something of which you need to be aware.

 So at this point is worth pausing to really think about your personal circumstances and what you want from your amp.

-If for example you alway need to be conscious of your volume and you are looking for an overdriven bluesy tone, then you don’t need to worry about headroom at all.
+If for example you always need to be conscious of your volume and you are looking for an overdriven bluesy tone, then you don’t need to worry about headroom at all.